-The Australian Industry Trade College (AITC) provides a three-year program for Years 10 to 12 young people that focusses on developing character and values, academic and enterprise skills, employability skills and industry readiness.
-The AITC program is carefully selected to progressively develop employability skills and achieve individualised learning goals, whilst also meeting the requirements of the Queensland Curriculum and Assessment Authority (QCAA) and the Australian Skills Quality Authority (ASQA).
+The Australian Industry Trade College (AITC) provides a three-year program for young people in Years 10 to 12 that focusses on developing character and values, academic and enterprise skills, employability skills and industry readiness.
+The AITC program is designed to progressively develop employability skills and achieve individualised learning goals, whilst also meeting the requirements of the Queensland Curriculum and Assessment Authority (QCAA) and the Australian Skills Quality Authority (ASQA).
 The College aims to seamlessly blend senior education and vocational training to engage young people in purposeful learning experiences with real world industry relevance.

 When can you start at the AITC?

-Young people can commence at the College in January or July in year 10 or 11 (year 1 or 2 of the program) or in January of year 12 (year 3 of the program).
+Young people can commence at the College in January or July in Year 10 or 11 or in January of Year 12.

 To gain the most out of the AITC experience, it is recommended that families contact the College early in the year prior to Year 10.

 The Rookies Program is a mandatory requirement for all new starters and includes three distinct elements: